apache/predictionio/docs/manual/source/customize/index.html.md

 ---
-title: Engine - A Closer Look
+title: Learning DASE
 ---

-An Engine is a type of Machine Learning task.
-It follows the DASE architecture, containing the following components:
+The code of an engine consists of D-A-S-E components:

 ### [D] Data Source and Data Preparator